fractalide/fractalide/README.md

 Symptoms of a congruent infrastructure include rapid, predictable, "fire-and-forget" deployments and changes.
 Disaster recovery and production sites can be easily maintained or rebuilt on demand in a bit-for-bit identical state.
 Changes are not tested for the first time in production, and there are no unforeseen differences between hosts.
 Unscheduled production downtime is reduced to that caused by hardware and application problems; firefighting activities drop considerably.
 Old and new hosts are equally predictable and maintainable, and there are fewer host classes to maintain.
 There are no ad-hoc or manual changes.
 We have found that congruence makes cost of ownership much lower, and reliability much higher, than any other method." - Steve Traugott

 Fractalide does not violate the congruent model of Nix, and it's why NixOS is a dependency.
-Appreciation for safety has extended beyond the (Rust) application boundary into infrastructure as a whole.
+Appreciation for safety has extended beyond the application boundary into infrastructure as a whole.

 ## Problem 1
 * A language needed to be chosen to implement Fractalide.
 Now as Fractalide is primarily a Flow-based programming environment, it would be beneficial to choose a language that at least gets concurrency right.